 Orientation sessions for students shall introduce the elements of this policy and procedure.
-Students will be provided with age-appropriate information on the recognition and prevention of harassment, intimidation, or bullying, including dating violence prevention education in grades 7-12, written or verbal discussion of the consequences for violations of Policy 5517.01, and their rights and responsibilities under this and other District policies, procedures, and rules, at student orientation sessions and on other appropriate occasions.
-Parents will be provided with information about this policy and procedure, as well as information about other District and school rules and disciplinary policies.
+Students will be provided with age-appropriate information on the recognition and prevention of harassment, intimidation, or bullying, including dating violence prevention education in grades 7-12, written or verbal discussion of the consequences for violations of Board Policy 5517.01, and their rights and responsibilities under this and other District policies, procedures, and rules, at student orientation about this policy and procedure, as well as information about other District and school rules and disciplinary policies.
 This policy and procedure shall be reproduced in student, staff, volunteer, and parent handbooks.